Reza Pahlavi: Political views

-According to Iranian activist and journalist Homa Sarshar, Pahlavi "has been consistent in his messaging".
+According to Iranian activist and journalist Homa Sarshar, Pahlavi "has been consistent in his messaging."
 Sarshar believes Pahlavi should be part of a coalition.
 The Foundation for Defense of Democracies has said that one representative could assist in amplifying the Iranian message.

-Regarding the possibility of chaos if the Islamic regime collapses, Pahlavi said that unlike other countries who underwent a chaotic transition, Iran is an ancient civilization, saying "We are not Iraq or Afghanistan.
+Regarding the possibility of chaos if the Islamic regime collapses, Pahlavi said that unlike other countries that underwent a chaotic transition, Iran is an ancient civilization, saying, "We are not Iraq or Afghanistan.
 We are a nation with millennia of unity.
 If there's rule of law and justice, there will be no anarchy."
 Pahlavi stated in the interview that there will be no civil war.

-Reza Pahlavi promised in a June 2025 interview to Iran international that he would ensure "a lawful transition".
-Pahlavi stated that experts in transitional justice will ensure there are fair trials, promising every defendant the right to defend oneself in court.
+Reza Pahlavi promised in a June 2025 interview with Iran International that he would ensure "a lawful transition."
+Pahlavi stated that experts in transitional justice would ensure there are fair trials, promising every defendant the right to defend oneself in court.
 Pahlavi stated that unlike the 1979 revolution, no summary executions will be carried out.
-Pahlavi told Iran International that the transition will not be like the 1979 revolution.
-Pahlavi said they will ensure "equal rights for all Iranians—regardless of religion, ethnicity, or belief".
+Pahlavi told Iran International that the transition would not be like the 1979 revolution.
+Pahlavi said the experts would ensure "equal rights for all Iranians—regardless of religion, ethnicity, or belief".

+Pahlavi has stated that around 50,000 current and former officials from inside Iran’s government, military, and security forces have registered on a secure platform he created to coordinate efforts against the Islamic Republic and support a transition to a secular democratic state.
+He indicated that some units within the military and police have signaled they would turn against the regime, and many could be offered amnesty as part of a national reconciliation process.
+In an interview in March 2026 with 60 Minutes, Pahlavi outlined four core principles for building a new Iran.
+He pointed out the importance of Iran’s territorial integrity, a clear separation of religion and state, and the equality of all citizens under the law along with individual liberties.